uptane/uptane-standard/uptane-standard.md

     * If the ECU key is a symmetric key, the ECU SHALL use the ECU key for image decryption.
     * If the ECU key is asymmetric, the ECU SHALL check the Targets metadata for an encrypted symmetric key.
 If such a key is found, the ECU SHALL decrypt the symmetric key using its ECU key, and use the decrypted symmetric key for image decryption.
     * If the ECU key is asymmetric and there is no symmetric key in the target metadata, the ECU SHALL use its ECU key for image decryption.
-7. Check that the hash of the image matches the hash in the metadata.
+7. Check that all hashes listed in the metadata match the corresponding hashes of the image.

 If the ECU has secondary storage, the checks SHOULD be performed on the image in secondary storage before it is installed.